 Schedule subject to change based on weather and participants.

 Do I have to be an Expert Rider?

 You don’t have to be an expert rider

-We welcome all riding levels Highland Mountain offers trails for a full spectrum of abilities.
+We welcome all riding levels.
+Highland Mountain offers trails for a full spectrum of abilities.
 We’ve hosted first-timers to advanced riders with years of experience.
 Our coaching staff is trained to evaluate campers and group them into instruction groups based on ability levels, so every camper gets the attention they need to progress.

 Practice makes perfect

-Most of the Highland campers are intermediate riders who just want to improve their skills, learn to catch some air or hit a famous drop at Highland.
+Most of the Highland campers are intermediate riders who just want to improve their skills, learn to catch some air, or hit a famous drop at Highland.
 Every morning coaches focus on a valuable fundamental skill in a small-group setting, then work on dialing those skills throughout the day.

 What if I have a Special Diet?